peruukki/nhl-score-api/README.md

   - `playoffSeries` object: current playoff series related information, only present during playoffs
     - `round` *(number)*: the game’s playoff round; `0` for the Stanley Cup Qualifiers best-of-5 series, actual playoffs start from `1`
     - `wins` object: each team’s win count in the series
+- `errors` array: list of data validation errors, only present if any were detected.
+Sometimes the NHL Stats API temporarily contains invalid or missing data.
+Currently we check if the goal data from the NHL Stats API (read from its `scoringPlays` field) contains the same number of goals than the score data (read from its `teams` field).
+If it doesn't, two different errors can be reported:
+  - `{ "error": "MISSING-ALL-GOALS" }`: all goal data is missing; this has happened occasionally
+  - `{ "error": "SCORE-AND-GOAL-COUNT-MISMATCH", "details": { "goalCount": 3, "scoreCount": 4 } }`: goal data exists but doesn't contain
+    the same number of goals than the teams' scores; haven't noticed this happen but good to check anyway

 **Note on overtimes:** Only regular season 5 minute overtimes are considered "overtime" in the `goals` array.
 Playoff overtime periods are returned as period 4, 5, and so on, since they are